 Clare is a Research Fellow for the Nottingham Centre for Children, Young People and Families.
 Her role involves identifying and securing research funding; undertaking research studies and evaluations; and disseminating research findings and contributing to research impact.

-Clare is also a PhD student in the Social Science Department and is researching women's uses of and self-presentation on Instagram and similarities with women's fashion and lifestyle magazines.
+Clare is also a PhD student in the Social Science Department and is researching women's uses of and self-presentation on Instagram and similarities with women's magazines.
 Clare is supervised by Professor Carrie Paechter and Dr Stefanie Petschick.

 Clare graduated from the University of Central Lancashire with an upper second class honours degree in Social Work and Welfare Studies.
 She later obtained a Masters in Health Promotion (University of Central Lancashire).